alphons/ValueProviderBug/README.md

 GetModel(SomeParameter5)
 ```

-Now this example can never work on the current .net core implementation but works out-of-the-box using the new proposal.
+Now this example works out-of-the-box using the new proposal.
-(also multiple [FromBody])
+Special attention tot the multiple [FromBody].
 ```c#
 [HttpPost]
 [Route("~/api/DemoProposal/{SomeParameter2}")]